electron/electron/docs/api/app.md

 correctly executed.
 It is possible that a window cancels the quitting by returning `false` in the `beforeunload` event handler.

+### `app.restart(secondsTimeout)`

+* `secondsTimeout` Integer

+Cleanup everything, shutdown the application gracefully and then restart.
+Waits `secondsTimeout` seconds for the application to quit, so that it can be relaunched.
+If the application does not quit before `secondsTimeout` seconds, no attempt to relaunch is made.
+Acceptable values are 1 - 300.

 ### `app.exit(exitCode)`

 * `exitCode` Integer